GASWORLD – DEVICES TO KEEP YOU ICE AND SAFE

 Full Gasworld article here.

-A Gasworld interview with Analox’s American President – Patti Clarkson.
+A Gasworld interview with Analox’s former American President – Patti Clarkson.

 To ensure safe handling of dry ice used in the transportation of coronavirus vaccines on flights around the US, safety monitors such as those from Analox have been increasingly deployed.